There are at least three reasons why I have chosen to tell the story of the 18th century poet William Cowper at this year’s conference.

 And he will make it plain.

+This hymn hangs over our mantle at home.
+It expresses the foundation of my theology and my life so well that I long to know the man who wrote it.
 Finally, I want to know why this man struggled with depression and despair almost all his life.
 I want to try to come to terms with insanity and spiritual songs in the same heart of one whom I think was a saint.

 Let’s begin with a sketch of his life.
 Who was he and when did he live?